Here we take a look at his Patrick Reed's close-knit team – from his coach Josh Gregory to his wife Justine and caddie Kessler…

 Meet Team Reed – Patrick Reed’s Caddie, Wife And Coach:

 Josh Gregory – Performance Coach

 Josh Gregory took Reed to two national titles when he was at Augusta State University.
-The pair have been working with each other again for the last two and a half years.
+The pair have been working with each other again for the last few years.